-This ensures each learner reaches their potential and becomes a flourishing historian, building on their knowledge and understanding step by step.
+This ensures each learner reaches their potential and becomes a flourishing geographer, building on their knowledge and understanding step by step.
 Take a look at our Knowledge of the World curriculum map to find out more.

 - How much learners enjoy and engage with the learning

 - How confident they are applying the skills of a geographer in their everyday lives

 - How well they do in internal assessments and external qualifications

 - How prepared learners are for their next steps into further education and employment